Al Casey (rock guitarist): Studio session musician

 In 1958, The Arizona Republic noted that Casey performed on 95% of recording sessions held in Phoenix that year.
 In 1964, he gave up touring and began to play a variety of music styles for studio sessions.
 In 1965, Casey moved to Los Angeles and became part of the group of session musicians which became known as the Wrecking Crew.
 He worked with this group for 18 years playing a variety of music styles including jazz, country, rock, and pop.
-As a member of the Wrecking Crew, he worked for artists such as the Beach Boys, Phil Spector, Elvis Presley, Glen Campbell, the Association, the Monkees, Johnny Cash, Eddy Arnold, Simon & Garfunkel, the 5th Dimension, Harry Nilsson, the Partridge Family, Frank Sinatra, and Nancy Sinatra.
+As a member of the Wrecking Crew, he worked for artists such as the Beach Boys (including on their 1966 album Pet Sounds, the 1966 non-album single "Good Vibrations", and their 1970 album Sunflower), Phil Spector, Elvis Presley, Glen Campbell, the Association, the Monkees, Johnny Cash, Eddy Arnold, Simon & Garfunkel, the 5th Dimension, Harry Nilsson, the Partridge Family, Frank Sinatra, and Nancy Sinatra.
 During this time, Casey also worked for three years as a member of the band on The Dean Martin Show.

 Guitar teacher and music store owner

 In the late 1960s, Casey owned a music store in Hollywood called Al Casey's Music Room.

 On August 3, 1967, George Harrison went with Neil Aspinall to Western recorders studio to gate crash a session with Lou Adler and John Philips.
 Mike Deasy, one of the session players, was playing a prototype Bartell Fretless Guitar that Harrison was very interested in.
 Aspinall immediately ordered one of the new 'Secret' guitars from Al Casey.
 It was Casey's wife Maxine who delivered the Bartell to Harrison on Blue Jay Way.
 A couple of weeks later Casey took out an advertisement in the Los Angeles Free Press saying, "George Harrison got the first guitar, maybe if you hurry you can get the second one!"
 The Bartell became one of the rarest Beatles guitars and was played by both John Lennon and George Harrison on The Beatles' White Album — it sold in 2020 for $300,000.

 In 1968, Casey loaned his red Hagström Viking II guitar to Elvis Presley for his '68 Comeback Special.
+Casey also played guitar on the "stand-up" live shows and studio sessions for the special's corresponding album.

-In 1983, Casey moved back to Phoenix where he taught guitar lessons at Ziggie's Music and performed for occasional shows.
+In 1983, Casey moved back to Phoenix, where he taught guitar lessons at Ziggie's Music and performed for occasional shows.